2020PB/police-brutality/reports/Oregon.md

 ### Second round of tear gas launched by federal officers | July 28th

-Just after midnight on July 28th, federal officers fired a volley of munitions at protesters gathered around the fence.
+Just after midnight on July 28th, federal officers fired a volley of munitions at protesters gathered around the courthouse fence.

 The wall of moms is tear-gassed.
 Officers use tear gas and flashbangs to push protesters.
 Officers additionally use green lasers to point out protesters for impact munitions, generally targeting protesters who attempt to throw tear gas canisters back at officers.